Anne King Gregorie: Education and career

 Gregorie graduated from Winthrop College in June 1906.
 She taught in local schools in Lynchburg, Chester, and Christ Church Parish until 1918.
-Afterward, she took courses in history and political science at the University of Wisconsin–Madison and the University of California, Berkeley before returning to South Carolina.
+Afterwards, she took courses in history and political science at the University of Wisconsin–Madison and the University of California, Berkeley, before returning to South Carolina.

 She studied at the University of South Carolina from 1924 to 1929, receiving her master's degree in 1926 and her Ph.D., the first woman to receive one from USC's history department, on June 13, 1929.
-For her doctoral dissertation, she wrote a biography of Thomas Sumter which the board at USC accused her of plagiarizing.
+For her doctoral dissertation, she wrote a biography of Thomas Sumter, which the board at USC accused her of plagiarizing.
 She had been inducted into Phi Beta Kappa in 1928.

 When she published her book on Sumter in 1931, she made no mention of USC as she did not want to "contaminate" them with her "unworthy" writing.
 The book was the first biography on Sumter to be published, with Gregorie spending a year going through the research compiled by Lyman Draper for inclusion at publication.

 Hired to replace a woman leaving the faculty due to her marriage in 1931, Gregorie taught as an associate professor of History at Alabama College in 1932 and 1933.
 She also taught at Arkansas College.

 Gregorie was also director of the South Carolina division of the National Historical Records Survey from March 1934 to 1941.
 By November 1934, eleven women had been employed to assist in the preservation efforts in South Carolina, with the hours allotted to the effort limited due to a lack of funds from Federal Emergency Relief Administration, the government program overseeing the project.